 If you’re looking to grow your traps and all you have to work with is dumbbells – no problem!

-I’m about to share with you the 10 best dumbbell exercises to train traps.
+I’ve been a College Strength Coach for two decades and I’m going to share with you the 10 best dumbbell exercises to train traps.
 I’ll explain how to do each one, what their benefits are and a few coaching tips to help you maximize each one.

 But, first, let’s do a really quick review of the trapezius muscle itself because I often get a lot of confusion about what it is and what it actually does.

 When a lot of people think about the trapezius muscle, aka the traps, what they actually think about is what is referred to as the upper traps.
 This is the part of the trapezius that essentially sits up on top of the shoulders.
-It’s what we’re working on when we do (spoiler alert) shrugs.
+It’s what we’re working on when we (spoiler alert) Dumbbell Shrug.

 However, the entire trapezius muscle is actually much bigger and has much more function than just shrugging our shoulders.
 There are also the medial and inferior parts or the trapezius that help with functions like rowing and retracting the shoulder blades.

-So, yes, I’m going to give you exercises that focus on the upper trapezius (like shrugs), but I’m also going to give you some movements that work the other sections of the trapezius too.
+So, yes, I’m going to give you exercises that focus on the upper traps (like shrugs), but I’m also going to give you some dumbbell trap exercises that work the other sections of the trapezius too.

 Class dismissed.
 Let’s get started.